Lee Myung-bak: BBK scandal

-Presidency (2008–13)
+Presidency (2008–2013)

 In spite of the lowest voter turnout ever for a presidential election in South Korea, Lee won the presidential election in December 2007 with 48.7% of the vote which was considered a landslide.

 He finished with a nearly 2-to-1 margin over his nearest challenger, Chung Dong-young of the Grand Unified Democratic New Party.
 To date, it is the largest margin of victory since the resumption of direct presidential elections in 1987.
 He took the oath of office on 25 February 2008, vowing to revitalize the economy, strengthen relations with the United States and "deal with" North Korea.
 Specifically, Lee declared that he would pursue a campaign of "global diplomacy" and seek further cooperative exchanges with regional neighbors Japan, China, and Russia.
 He further pledged to strengthen South Korea–United States relations and implement a tougher policy with regard to North Korea, ideas that are promoted as the MB Doctrine.

 Lee stated that he wanted to restore better relations with the United States through a greater emphasis on free market solutions.

 Two months after his inauguration, Lee's approval ratings stood at 28%, and by June 2008 they had reached 17%.
 U.S. President George W. Bush and Lee also discussed the ratification of the South Korea–United States Free Trade Agreement or KORUS FTA, which faced opposition from legislators in both countries.
 While Lee's agreement during the summit to partially lift the ban on US beef imports was expected to remove the obstacles in approving the KORUS FTA in the US, many Koreans protested the resumption of U.S. beef imports.

-As protests escalated, the Korean government issued a statement warning that violent protesters would be punished, and measures would be taken to stop clashes between police and protesters.
-The protests continued for more than two months, and the original purpose of the candlelight vigils against U.S. beef imports was replaced by others, such as opposition to the privatization of public companies, education policy, and construction of the canal.
-The damages caused by protesters to the businesses around the demonstration and the social cost reached approximately 3,751,300,000,000 South Korean won.

 According to The Wall Street Journal, Lee's plan to privatize public companies was a modest but "perhaps important step" toward reform.

 As the government gained more stability, the approval rating of Lee's administration rose to 32.8%.
 Since the resumption of U.S. beef imports, more people are buying U.S. beef and now it has the second largest market share in Korea, after Australian beef.
+Since then, the opinion that concerns about mad cow disease, which caused opposition to U.S. beef imports, have been greatly exaggerated became mainstream.